animefn/ABST/README.md

+# troll official motivation

+sometimes you might have a lot of content you extracted from BD/DVd with makemkv or some shit and just want to binge watch them on the go on every device so this tools make it easier, it is portable, and can be used even without admin priveleges.

 # Motivation
-We dot encourage hardsubs, may hardsubbers burn in hell, it is a crime, but that did not stop people from doing it anyway.
+We dot not encourage hardsubs, may hardsubbers burn in hell, it is a crime, but that did not stop people from doing it anyway.
 So at least if you are gonna do it, do it with the least harmful way.
 Lots of nobiish mistakes, people not including fonts, picking wrong profiles in handbrake, getting lost in this trash piece called staxrix.